patrickryan01/patrickryan01/README.md

 - Building Helm charts for everything from Mosquitto to Node-RED to whatever cursed thing I dreamt about last night
 - CI/CD pipelines that deploy faster than my fight-or-flight response can kick in
 - Rancher Fleet keeping GitOps in check so I don't `kubectl apply` my way into another incident report with my name on it
+- K3s clusters running on Raspberry Pis behind OpenWrt routers tunneled through WireGuard and OpenZiti like a networking fever dream that somehow works
 - Every chart I write is a love letter to infrastructure that will never love me back

 ### 🤖 **AI-Powered...
 Look, Man, It Does Things**